LiU-SeeGoals/nRF24L01P-lib/examples/nrf-tx-h563-simple/README.md

 It prints info on UART (115200 baud rate).

-All code of interest is within `/* USER CODE BEGIN 0 */`, generally all other code is generated from STM32CubeMX.
+All code of interest is within `/* USER CODE BEGIN 0 */` inside of `main.c`, generally all other code is generated from STM32CubeMX.
 You can use the provided .ioc file to generate it.

 ## Pins
 Import the IOC file (or the project) to see these pins.